Bird Global: Milwaukee, Wisconsin

 Scooters were initially banned in Milwaukee when Bird Rides Inc. started their scooter business without government permission.
 Wisconsin's Governor Tony Evers signed a bill on July 11, 2019, regulating scooters.
 The Milwaukee Common Council and Mayor Tom Barrett banned Bird Scooters from operating in the city and passed an ordinance giving law enforcement permission to impound scooters.
 They also sued the scooter company.

 In May 2019 Bird reached a settlement with the city of Milwaukee regarding the lawsuit.
 The following August, Milwaukee's Department of Public Works announced it would allow Bird to operate in the city again.

 San Francisco, California

 In September 2019, the city of San Francisco announced the four permit holders that would be able to operate.
 Operators were able to submit an application and the city down-selected based on several criteria, including safety.
-Bird, was one of the selected operators through its subsidiary Scoot.
+Bird was one of the selected operators through its subsidiary Scoot.

 Seattle, Washington

-Seattle, Washington, has banned scooter shares, and city law currently bars the use of motorized foot scooters on sidewalks and bicycle lanes.
+Seattle, Washington, initially banned scooter shares, and city law barred the use of motorized foot scooters on sidewalks and bicycle lanes.
 Mayor Jenny Durkan announced in May 2019 that her administration would soon begin crafting a pilot program for scooter sharing.
+In September 2020, the Seattle City Council approved legislation allowing free-floating rentable scooters, which riders may use in bike lanes and on roads, and the city's transportation department planned to issue permits to three companies for a total of 1,500 scooters, possibly growing to 6,000.
+In 2026, Lime became the only operator in the city's bike- and scooter-share program following the exit of competitors including Bird.